 - Student Loans

-You cannot exactly borrow your way into becoming “financially independent.”
+Unfortunately, you cannot borrow your way into becoming “financially independent.”

 Information in this material is for general information only and not intended as investment, tax, or legal advice.
 Please consult the appropriate professionals for specific information regarding your individual situation prior to making any financial decision.